Jakayla-R/Rocket-Launch-Simulation/README.md

 2. **Execute**: Run the compiled program.
 Input the rocket’s name and countdown duration when prompted to see the countdown and launch sequence.

 This project provides practice with C++ class design, time management, and user interaction.
 It's a foundational example that can be expanded with more complex features and functionality.

----

-This description assumes familiarity with intermediate concepts while providing enough detail to understand the project and its components.